everx-labs/ton-labs-contracts/solidity/safemultisig/README.md

 #### Tails OS secure environment

-For maximum security while managing your wallet, you can use the Tails OS.
+For maximum security while managing your wallet, you can use the Tails OS for all actions that can be performed offline.

-> Note: When using Tails OS it is recommended to perform all actions that require no internet connection completely offline:
+The following actions can be performed entirely offline:

-* Contract initialization: generation of seed phrases and custodian keys – OFFLINE
+* Generation of seed phrases and custodian keys
-* Wallet deploy – ONLINE
-* New transaction preparation – OFFLINE
+* New transaction preparation offline
-* Broadcasting the prepared transaction to the multisignature wallet – ONLINE
-* Preparing transaction confirmation – OFFLINE
+* Preparing transaction confirmation offline
-* Broadcasting confirmation to multisignature wallet – ONLINE

 ### 2.2.
 Set blockchain network